sakaki-/genpi64-overlay/README.md

 # genpi64-overlay

-Gentoo overlay (ebuild repository) for the Raspberry Pi 3 Model B and B+, and Raspberry Pi 4 Model B. Used by my bootable [`gentoo-on-rpi-64bit`](https://github.com/sakaki-/gentoo-on-rpi-64bit) image.
+Gentoo overlay (ebuild repository) for the Raspberry Pi 3 Model B and B+, and Raspberry Pi 4 Model B. Used by [`GenPi64`](https://github.com/GenPi64/gentoo-on-rpi-64bit) image.

 <img src="https://raw.githubusercontent.com/sakaki-/resources/master/raspberrypi/pi4/Raspberry_Pi_3_B_and_B_plus_and_4_B.jpg" alt="RPi 3 B/B+ and 4B" width="200px" align="right"/>

 > NB: this repository has been renamed, from `rpi3-overlay` to `genpi64-overlay`, to reflect its applicability to the new Pi4.

-> 30 Oct 2020: sadly, due legal obligations arising from a recent change in my 'real world' job, I must announce I am **standing down as maintainer of this project with immediate effect**.
-For the meantime, I will leave the repo up (for historical interest, and since the ebuilds etc. may be of use for others looking to take forward Gentoo on 64-bit RPi systems); however, there will be no further updates to the underlying binhost etc., nor will I be accepting / actioning further pull requests or bug reports from this point.
-Email requests for support will also have to be politely declined, so, **please treat this as an effective EOL notice**.<br><br>For further details, please see my post [here](https://www.raspberrypi.org/forums/viewtopic.php?p=1750206#p1750206).<br><br>Gentoo *itself* on the aarch64 / 64-bit RPi platform remains very much a going concern of course; please see e.g. [this forum](https://forums.gentoo.org/viewforum-f-62.html) for more details.<br><br>Many thanks for your interest in this project!<br><br>With sincere apologies, sakaki ><

 ## <a id="list_of_ebuilds"></a>List of ebuilds